 Become a problem solver.
 Speak to the practical, external problems customers are facing, as well as the internal fears and motivations they may have.

-Tesla does this beautifully:
+The Ford Lightening does this beautifully:

-- External problem: I need a car.
+- External problem: I need a truck.

 - Internal problem: I feel cool when people see me driving the latest technology.